We are neighbors who come together to meet, have fun, and help each other and our community in various ways.

 The Alameda Elks Lodge No. 1015 was instituted.

 The Great San Francisco Earthquake took place.
-Immediately following the earthquake, members of Alameda Elks set up a tent city for arriving families from SF on open land located at the cross streets of San Jose, Park Street and Oak Street.
-Members provided medical and dental services, daily meals, made sure all school age children were enrolled in classes and assisted in finding employment for all able bodied persons in the community.
+Immediately following the earthquake, members of Alameda Elks set up a tent city for arriving families from San Francisco on open land located at the cross streets of San Jose, Park St. and Oak St. Members provided medical and dental services, daily meals, made sure all school-age children were enrolled in classes and assisted in finding employment for all able-bodied persons in the community.
 The Alameda Elks helped more than 5,000 people after the earthquake and, because of their generosity and the community’s welcoming spirit, more than 60% of that number remained and became residents of Alameda.

 APR 18, 1906